-Domain The domain in which the host resides.
+The domain in which the host resides.
+Domain

-Host Name The name of the host in which the storage partition resides.
+The name of the host in which the storage partition resides.
+Host Name amount of time.

-Expired When checked, data has not been received from this host in the specified amount of time.
 The host will be removed from the Monitor in the specified amount of time.
 The default setting is 60 seconds.